dsidavis/PlantTables/README.md

 We removed the rows after MEAN,  and also any other content we manually identified as being in the footer of the table.

-We removed an "n ENTRIES" at the bottom of the table's body where this indicated how many rows there were in the table.
+We removed an "num ENTRIES" at the bottom of the table's body where this indicated how many rows there were in the table.

 We discarded any blank cells that were in the PDF.
 These were typically in the header or to the side